vinceskahan/v5wiki/multi-threaded-service.md

 ### References

-Note that this example uses a dict to exchange data between threads.
-This is often work, but a Queue with a single item in it would be safer.
 Here are some reading materials if you'd like to understand multi-threading in Python better:

 http://www.dabeaz.com/python/GIL.pdf